Asido/SyboChallenge/README.md

 #### Google Cloud

-`Cloud Datastore` is a NoSQL document store similar to DynamoDB in terms of features, but closer to Cosmos DB in terms of throughput scale.
-It has no throughput limit, which makes it a very competitive choice for the project.
+`Cloud Datastore` is a NoSQL document store similar to DynamoDB in terms of features, but closer to Cosmos DB in terms of throughput and scale.
+The pricing is $0.18/GB per month.
+All that makes it a very competitive choice for the project.

 #### And the choice is ...